 - MeetEdgar has a posting queue that never leaves your queue empty.
 It recycles your evergreen posts forever.

 - It has category based scheduling.
-You can group your content to different categories and schedule them accordingly.
+You can group your content into different categories and schedule them accordingly.

 Edgar is built for evergreen content publishing.
 You will be able to keep a library of your best content, put them into separate categories, and assign time slots for them to be automatically re-shared in the future.